Air Liquide Accident Attorneys

 Since its founding in 1902, Air Liquide has focused the core of its business on industrial gas production and distribution.
 Air Liquide currently owns and operates more than 140 industrial production facilities through the U.S., plus more than 2,000 miles of industrial gas pipeline to serve the needs of a diverse customer base.
 Air Liquide delivers a range of industrial and specialty gases with a network of 700+ professional truck drivers, 500+ tractors and trailers, and 60+ truck and rail depots.

-Air Liquide’s capabilities include:
+Air Liquide’s capabilities are broad, including:

 - Specialty gases and advanced precursor materials

-- Gas and chemical management
+- Gas supply modes, equipment, and management

 - Engineering and construction